aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/using-parameters-in-the-real-world/_index.md

 ## Using s3 parameters

 You can get a json encoded object from s3 and use that as a parameter.
+The objects must be in the bucket named: sc-puppet-parameters-<puppet-account-id>.
+You should not create this bucket yourself, it will be created when you upgrade.

  <figure>